German prosecutors to charge mom with murder of 5 children

 BERLIN (AP) - German prosecutors said Friday they will charge a 27-year-old woman with murder after five of her young children were found dead at their home in the western city of Solingen.

-Heribert Kaune-Gebhardt, a prosecutor in nearby Wuppertal, told reporters that postmortem examinations on the dead children showed signs of sedation and suffocation, but it was still unclear how exactly they had died.
+Heribert Kaune-Gebhardt, a prosecutor in nearby Wuppertal, told reporters that postmortem examinations on the dead children between the ages of 1 and 8 showed signs of sedation and suffocation, but it was still unclear how exactly they died.

-The mother, who sent her eldest son to stay with his grandmother Thursday before attempting to take her own life by jumping in front of a train, hasn’t been questioned by police yet, officials said.
+The woman sent a sixth child, her eldest, to stay with his grandmother Thursday before attempting to take her own life by jumping in front of a train at the Duesseldorf railway station.
+She suffered serious but not life-threatening injuries, and investigators have not questioned her yet, officials said.

+The killings have caused widespread shock in Germany.
+In Solingen, an industrial city about 20 kilometers (13 miles) east of Duesseldorf, candidates suspended their campaigns for an upcoming regional election.
+A protest against the far right scheduled for Friday was replaced with a memorial event on city’s the main square.

+“Our authorities will do everything to investigate this case,” North Rhine-Westphalia state governor Armin Laschet said.
+“The thoughts of very many people are with the family, the grandmother, the surviving boy and everybody who is affected by this event.”

-Wuppertal police said the children’s grandmother had alerted authorities about a possible crime shortly before 2 p.m.
+Wuppertal police said the children’s grandmother, who lived in another city, alerted authorities about a possible crime shortly before 2 p.m.
 (1200 GMT) Thursday.
-Officers who arrived at the family’s home within minutes forced open the door and found three girls, ages 1, 2 and 3, and two boys, 6 and 8, dead in their beds.
+Officers who arrived at the family’s home in Solingen within minutes forced open the door and found three girls, ages 1, 2 and 3, and two boys, 6 and 8, dead in their beds.

-There were no signs of physical violence, said Marcel Maierhofer of the Wuppertal police force.
+There were no signs of physical violence, said Marcel Maierhofer of the Wuppertal police force, who is leading the homicide investigation.

 Investigators have so far determined that the woman’s 11-year-old son left for school as usual on Thursday morning.
 His mother later picked him up from school and told him to go to his grandmother, Maierhofer said.

-The suspect also sent her mother a message stating that she “couldn’t go on” and cited marital problems with the father of her four youngest children.
+The woman sent her mother a message stating that she “couldn’t go on” and cited marital problems with the 28-year-old father of her four youngest children, the investigator said.

-“We can only speculate that the motive was the fraught marriage,” Maierhofer said.
+“About the motive, we can only speculate that the underlying reason emerged from the broken marriage,” Maierhofer said.
+“The couple had lived separately for a year.”

 Sign up for Daily Newsletters